WELCOME TO THE POETIC WORLD OF GUILLAUME BOTTAZZI

 In 2012, selected by the Mori Art Museum, the Mori Building company commissioned artworks from the artist Guillaume Bottazzi.
 They have been incorporated in the new Ark Hills Sengokuyama high-rise building in the heart of the rejuvenated Toranomon district in Tokyo.

 In Japan, he works with the Itsutsuji Gallery.
 This major Japanese gallery has enabled him to establish his style through several artwork commissions.
-The Itsutsuji Gallery has introduced movements such as the Supports / Surfaces group, and artists such as Claude Viallat, Daniel Dezeuze, Jean-Pierre Pincemin, and other as Simon Hantaï and Pierre Soulages.
+The Itsutsuji Gallery has discovered and represents artists such as Simon Hantaï, Pierre Soulages, Yayoi Kusama, Ay-o, but also introduced movement such as Support-Surfaces, with artists such as Claude Viallat, Daniel Dezeuze and Jean-Pierre Pincemin, as well as Pierre Buraglio, Gérard Titus-Carmel and Guillaume Bottazzi.

 Guillaume Bottazzi was invited to take part in the Marseille Provence 2013, European Capital of Culture year events.
 The artist produced an artwork 36 m².
 In 2015, a 216 m² painting became part of the artistic path of La Défense in Paris.
 The greatest artists, from Alexander Calder to Richard Serra, including Joan Miró and César, have made their mark on the La Défense district.